10 minutes Reading time

 Overall, there is so much potential for links in this market, especially with the huge number of interior design and housekeeping publications out there.

-IKEA is topping our social chart with by far the highest number of brand searches and the biggest owned social score.
+IKEA is topping our social chart in the digital marketing report with by far the highest number of brand searches and the biggest owned social score.
 This is a popular worldwide brand, so the result isn’t too surprising.

 They hit the news last year when they announced the release of their pet furniture range.
 This gained thousands of social interactions, with one article by Unilad receiving 27.6K shares.